swarajm-hash/Campaign-Assignment/README.md

 - View list of campaigns with details (Name, User, Dates, Active Status, Budget)
 - Search campaigns by name
 - Filter campaigns by date range

+## Bonus point features
-- Add new campaigns through interactive form
+- Add new campaigns through interactive form (if user name not given , "Unknown User" will be added)
-- Real-time validation
+- Real-time validation (camapign name cannot be empty , budget cannot be negative , Date validation )
-- Loading states and error handling
+- Loading states and error handling (Shows "Loading Users..." when fetching users and Error handling in `userSlice.js` extraReducers)

 ## Tech Stack